theuggla/theuggla.github.io/_posts/2018-03-19-do-we-have-to-change-the-word-to-change-bitcoin.md

 ---
 url: /do-we-have-to-change-the-word-to-change-bitcoin
-title: do we have to change the world to change bitcoin? musings on bitcoins environmental impact
+title: do we have to change the world to change bitcoin? musings on bitcoin's environmental impact
 layout: post
 comments: true
 ---